Brave-making ventures: Success and failure

 A brave-making venture comes from hard places that steal our audacity and hope: a cancer diagnosis. job loss. financial reversals. broken relationships. death of a most loved, irreplaceable, wildly sweet person.

-Brave-making involves going places alone I had only ever been with Hubby; signing up for adventures we talked about doing before we ran out of time; participating in events that scare me.
+Brave-making involves going places alone I had only ever been with Gary; signing up for adventures we talked about doing before we ran out of time; participating in events that scare me.

 But I would never be so arrogant as to say every widow ought to try this.